 Fees and payments to non-executive directors reflect the demands which are made on, and the responsibilities of, the directors.
 The Board determines remuneration of non-executive directors within the maximum amount approved by the shareholders from time to time.
 This maximum currently stands at \$250,000 per annum in total for salary and fees, to be divided among the non-executive directors in such a proportion and manner as they agree.
-The Board does not currently have any independent directors.
+The Board appointed Wendy O'Keeffe as independent director on 26th April 2017, however Wendy subsequently resigned as director on 12.10.17 to take up an executive position at a rival distributor.
+The board does not currently have any independent directors.
 The only current non-executive director is Fiona Brown, who represents a major shareholder.
-No director fees have been received by Fiona Brown.